marcodeangelis/stochastic-area-metric/README.md

 ```

 ## Acknowledgements
 We would like to thank Scott Ferson, Ander Gray, Enrique Miralles-Dolz, and Dominic Calleja for the good vibes.
-This work was inspired by Prof Ferson's talk at *BayesDays* (http://riskinstitute.uk/BayesDays/), at the University of Liverpool in 2017.

 ## References